Integration of external software

 Clustal Omega and Muscle

-These are two multiple sequence alignment programs both supporting nucleotide and amino acid sequences, and both able to refine (or add sequences to) existing alignments.
+These are two multiple sequence alignment programs both supporting nucleotide and amino acid sequences.
 In both cases, alignment of sequences provided as a Container object to a resulting Align object is fairly straightforward:

 >>> aln1 = egglib.wrappers.clustal(cnt)